MrGalletaYT/ControlBP/README.md

 # ControlBP

 ControlBP
-A plugin to control users in a fun way, it can replace the Frezzes.
+A Plugin that will control people with a minimum distance, it can replace the Frezzes.
 This plugin was created for the WarCraft server by the Developer ByPaps It is not finished

 # Commands & Permissions
 ```